reakaleek/gh-action-readme/docs/reference/placeholders.md

 - Can have multiple usage blocks with different versions
 - The usage block preserves your custom example code
 - Only the version references are updated
+- **Supports multiple occurrences** - each instance updates independently based on its own attributes

 ---